-When the customer has finished the running analysis, it is time to review the running analysis.
-This article will help you and your employees understand how to read the running analysis.
+When the customer has finished the running analysis, it is time to review and analyse.
+If you’ve just done a session, the running analysis will pop up automatically after the session.

 The next step is to record multiple sessions to compare them side by side.